sarahlichtenthal/Hackathon/README.md

 Problem
 ===
-Staying on top of your
+Staying on top of your school work can be overwhelming and confusing especially when

 Calander outline
 ===